5 Ways To Enjoy Vietnamese Food At Home With Snapdragon

 We have a secret — We.
 Can’t.
 Stop.
 Craving.
 Vietnamese.
 Food.

 You already know why.
 The big, bold flavors bring your taste buds to life.
-The savory pho, curry, and satay leave you feeling full without being too full if you know what we mean.
-Honestly, we could eat variations of this cuisine for breakfast, lunch, and dinner because there are so many ways to add your own spin to classic recipes.
+The savory pho, curry, and satay leave you feeling full and, more importantly, satisfied.

 With ready-made satay chicken, you can have the nutty, sweet dish made with boneless chicken breast, satay sauce, and fresh veggies ready to eat in just a few minutes.
 And do you know the perfect complement to this dish?
 White rice.
 Sounds simple, right?
 It is.
 Steamed rice, like jasmine rice, is a staple in Vietnamese cuisine and can instantly make a dish more filling.
 Take out your rice cooker or Instapot to make perfectly fluffy rice quickly, or do it the old-fashioned way over the stove.
 You can serve it as a side dish, but an even better way to enjoy it is by serving your satay chicken over it.
 White rice is the best canvas for the nutty satay sauce.
 Now you’ll have a bowl full of flavorful rice to eat with the fresh vegetables and chicken that comes in this Vietnamese dish.